 Thought of sharing it here for the upcoming festive season, dasara and diwali since it can be offered as naivedyam to Gods.

-I made this colorful semiya kesari without using any food colours, just by adding a pinch of saffron.
+I made this colorful semiya kesari without using any food colors, just by adding a pinch of saffron.
 You may also like to check this rava kesari recipe.

 South Indian semiya kesari recipe below